rondevera/jslintmate/README.markdown

 * Full problem details on **control-L** (JSLint) or **control-shift-L** (JSHint), including keyboard navigation.
 * Support for **options files** that can be kept in your home directory or in project repositories.
-These can be read not just by JSLintMate, but also by lint tools in other editors, continuous integration systems, automated testing systems, and other tools.
-Great for helping your team stick to the same coding standards.
+They can be read not just by JSLintMate, but also by teammates' lint tools in other editors, continuous integration systems, automated testing systems, and more.
+Great for helping your team use the same coding standards everywhere.
 * Support for using your own **custom or edge build** of JSLint or JSHint.